sperinck/sperinck.github.io/index.md

-I'm a lapsed mathematician sneaking his way into neuroscience.
-I'm interested in the neural correlates of psychedelic states and the OpenWorm project.
+I am a mathematician interested in computational neuroscience and the dynamics of the brain.
+I am currently an MSc Psychology student at the University of Reading.
+Prior to this I did my MMath at Corpus Christi College, University of Oxford.

 ----------------

 You can find my github at [github.com/sperinck](https://github.com/sperinck).

-Contact me at ```sperinck-at-gmail.com```.
+Contact me at ```sperinck-at-gmail.com```

-This page is new (updated 18th November 2019), so there isn't much here at the moment.
-More exciting stuff soon!

 <!---